pagreene/doyen/ingestion_pipeline/aws_deployment/README.md

   --parameters ParameterKey=MyHomeIp,ParameterValue=<your ip> \
                ParameterKey=MyKeyPairName,ParameterValue=<your key pair name>
 ```
-Note that you have to give your local IP address.
-This will (at least initially) restrict access to the EC2
+Note that you have to give your local IP address, including the cidr block (e.g. 123.45.67.8/32).
+This will (at
-instance to your home network.
-Similarly, give the name of an existing EC2 key pair that you have access to.
-This
+least initially) restrict access to the EC2 instance to your home network.
+Similarly, give the name of an existing EC2
-will set up ssh credentials for the EC2 instance.
+key pair that you have access to.
+This will set up ssh credentials for the EC2 instance.

 You can monitor the progress of the deployment using